Policy goals: End the Dual Financial System

 “If you’re making that profit by trapping hardworking Americans into a vicious cycle of debt, you’ve got to find a new business model.”

 In order to end the dual financial system, our government must ban all predatory financial products and services.
-Predatory practices, products, and services thrive because financial services have decided to exclude many of consumers of color, rendering them without access to safe, secure, and affordable products and services.
+Predatory practices, products, and services thrive because financial services have decided to exclude many consumers of color, rendering them without access to safe, secure, and affordable products and services.
 The list of these predatory products and services includes:

 - predatory loans (e.g., vehicle, payday, car title, pawn shop, rent-to-own, higher education, and mortgage)